busi07k/Cybersecurity-BegginnerGuide2026/BlueTeam.md

-# 🔵 Blue Team: The Digital Defenders
+# 🔵 Blue Team: Defenders

 The Blue Team is the heart of corporate security.
 Their mission is to monitor, detect, and respond to threats in real-time.
 If you like investigating, analyzing data, and protecting infrastructure, this is your place.